 All transactions in listed securities are settled /paid for upon delivery using approved brokers.
-The risk of default is All transactions in listed securities are settled /paid for upon delivery using approved brokers.
 The risk of default is considered minimal, as delivery of securities sold is only made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.
 The trade will fail if either party fails to meet their obligation.